pulumi/docs/pulumi-hugo/themes/default/content/docs/intro/console/teams.md

 ### Creating a Team{#creating-a-team}

-Organization admins can add a new team by going to the organization's **Teams** tab and selecting **Create team**.
-Organization members can also be granted permissions to create teams from the **Access** section of the organization **Settings** tab.
-Any member who creates a team will automatically be assigned the team admin role.
+By default, all organization admins can create new teams.

+To create a team:

+1. Navigate to **Teams**.
+1. Select **Create team**.

+To give members permission to create teams:

+1. Navigate to the organization's **Settings**.
+1. Navigate to **Access Management**.
+1. Use the toggle to turn on the **Allow organization members to create teams** setting.

 #### GitHub-based Teams